Shillington College

 Consider timescales

-Every business has its own timescales when it comes to payment, the standard being 30 days.
-Ensure your client is aware of your own terms at the start of every project and reiterate your payment terms on every invoice you issue.
-As a business, you are within your rights to set your own deadline for payment - that's whether you want immediate payment or within 30 days - it's your call.
+Every business has its timescales when it comes to payment, the standard being 30 days.
+Ensure your client is aware of your terms, too, and make them clear on every invoice you issue.
+As a business, you are within your rights to set your deadline for payment, that's whether you want immediate payment or within 30 days, it's your call.

 Put everything in writing